Published By Janet Gershen-Siegel at September 11th, 2017

 In addition, do two things:

-We will be watching this story closely as it affects personal credit and that can often mean it affects business credit as well.
+We will be watching the Equifax Data Breach story closely as it affects personal credit and that can often mean it affects business credit as well.